library(tidyverse)

 23.3.1 Measures of reporting complexity

 Data on 10-K document file size can be collected from SEC EDGAR, but gathering these directly from SEC EDGAR would involve costly web scraping.
-Thus we simply get these data from the website provided by the authors of Loughran and Mcdonald (2014).
+Thus, we simply get these data from the website provided by Loughran and McDonald (2014).

 In this book so far, we have avoided substantial data collection efforts of the kind that are often central in conducting research.
 From a pedagogical perspective, such data collection efforts typically involve messy details and complications that could distract more than they enlighten.
 However, we feel that it is useful to readers to provide some examples of more substantial data-collection tasks.